Hurence/logisland/logisland-documentation/developer/components/services.rst

 ControllerServiceInitializationContext
 ++++++++++++++++++++++++++++++++++++++

-See `ControllerServiceInitializationContext <./controllerServiceInitializationContext.html>`_ for more information.
+See :ref:`controllerServiceInitializationContext` for more information.

 Record
 ++++++

-See `Record <./record.html>`_ for more information.
+See :ref:`record` for more information.

 Important methods